RenertMath/RenertMath.github.io/contest_training.md

 Email <b>tutoring@renert.com</b> with any questions.
 <br><br>
-Brightminds students should attend the sessons based on their Book Level, not their grade?
+** Bright Minds students should attend the sessons based on their Book Level, not their grade ** <br>
 <b>SESSION 1 </b>
 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}